It’s TV love for Schwimmer, Messing on ‘Will & Grace’

 Schwimmer isn’t the only familiar face appearing on the second season.
 Alec Baldwin, Chelsea Handler and Mary McCormack were previously announced guest stars.

-“Friends” and the original “Will & Grace” were teammates on NBC’s powerhouse “Must See TV” Thursday night comedy lineup in the 1990s through 2002.
+“Friends” and the original “Will & Grace” were teammates on NBC’s powerhouse “Must See TV” Thursday night comedy lineup in the 1990s through the mid-2000s.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.